muhammeta7/chatter/README.md

 ![Channel Page](/src/screenshots/channels.PNG)

-### Error Handling
+## Error Handling
 Some validation is completed using `Angular` but majority is handled on the server side of things.

+## Testing
+  * JUnit
+  * Mockito

 ### Cool Features
   * Real time update on both ends of application between both direct messages and public channel messages
   * Only user has option of editing or deleting their messages.
-  * Gives unique user who created channels has option to update the channel privacy.
+  * Gives user who created channels option to update the channel privacy.
   * Responsive design using Bootstrap and SCSS.
+  * Uses JWT authentication to securely transmit informatiion between the server and client.

 ### Authors